Create a report server database, Report Server Configuration Manager

 You can create the native mode report server database in the following ways:

 Automatic.
 Use the SQL Server setup wizard if you choose the default configuration option for installation.
 In the SQL Server Installation Wizard, this option is Install and configure on the Report Server Installation Options page.
 If you choose the Install only option, you must use SQL Server Report Server Configuration Manager to create the database.
+(Applies only to SQL Server Reporting Services 2016 and earlier)

 Manual.
 Use SQL Server Reporting Services Configuration Manager.
 Create the report server database manually if you use a remote SQL Server Database Engine to host the database.
 For more information, see Create a Native Mode Report Server Database.